 Please feel free to download these for your personal use, but no materials provided to you in this class may be posted as blank PDFs for others to use.
 (Feel free to link to this class, however, so your friends know how you got to be so smart!)
 Just please be considerate of my content and the owners of other charts below as well.
 Thanks!

-The markers in the grid below are the ones that will be used by me in the class.
-They’re the same ones pictured HERE.
+The markers listed below are the ones that will be used by me in the class.
 HOWEVER: You may have markers very similar to some of these!
 Please do not feel you must have exactly these pens.
 I’ve created THIS little PDF to provide just a few suggestions of colors that will probably be just fine to replace those, so when you hear me say “B24” you can look at this chart to find another similar color.

 I’ve had emails from a few of you about not having any Copics yet – and this list is daunting from that perspective!
 Please don’t despair.
 What I would recommend is one of these two options: